 The two images used to create Leap into the Void aren’t that unique.
 They are mundane and comply with all the rules of nature.
 But when they are combined, they create a final image that is an unreal, unnatural photograph.

 The impression that a photo can lie is not new, but through Leap into the Void, the artist shows an effective way to surpass reality through a medium intended to capture it.
 He uses photography to create something that is not conceivable to implement in real life but with the disguise of being rooted in reality.
 Klein is not performing for the camera but rather through it.

 By transferring their own ideas as well as expectations onto this photograph, viewers completely change its meaning.

 Other works by Klein

 His fascination with dematerialization goes back to when he spent a day in summer on the beach in Nice.
-He and the other two friends decided to divide the world amongst them, and Klein got the sky and its infiniteness.
+He and the other two friends decided to divide the world, and Klein got the sky and its infiniteness.
 He wrote:

 In 1946, while still an adolescent, I was to sign my name on the other side of the sky during a fantastic realistico-imaginary journey.
 That day, as I lay stretched upon the beach of Nice, I began to feel hatred for birds which flew back and forth across my blue sky, cloudless sky, because they tried to bore holes in my greatest and most beautiful work.

 From this point forward, Klein established a harmonic and aesthetic relationship between the air and him.
 He was always trying to get out of this world.

 Though Klein died at a very young age of 34, he still managed to produce a great deal of artwork that was influential and highly controversial.
 He developed his fixation of The Void at a very young age and even signed the sky with his forefinger, claiming it as my first artwork.